-WordPress plugin and theme developers often use transients API to store timely information in your WordPress database.
+WordPress plugin and theme developers often use transients to store time-sensitive information in your WordPress database.

-For example, many WordPress social media plugins use transients to retrieve and store share counts for posts.
+For example, many WordPress social media plugins will use transients to store share count data for blog posts.

-If they didn’t use transients, then your server will need to connect with all social networks on each page load which will slow down your site significantly.
+If they didn’t use transients, then your server would need to connect to every social network on each page load, which would significantly increase your loading times.

-Now you may be wondering, why would you ever want to manage or delete transients?
+Why would you want to delete and manage transients?

-Last but not least, you may want to delete expired transients to clear out your database.
-This comes in handy when you are moving a staging site to live WordPress hosting server.
+Clearing out expired transients can also help to optimize your WordPress database and give you better performance.
+This can be helpful when you are moving a staging site to a live WordPress hosting server.

 Are WordPress transients like cookies?

-WordPress transients are like cookies but only in the sense that they both allow developers to store temporary information.
-However, transients are much more powerful.
+WordPress transients are similar to cookies in that they both let developers store temporary information.
+However, transients are much more powerful and can do a lot more.

-For example, cookies are stored in the user’s browser and have several limitations.
-They are also less secure and not as programable.
+For example, cookies are stored in your visitor’s browser and have several limitations.
+They aren’t as programmable, and they are less secure.

-Transients, on the other hand, are stored in the WordPress database, can store different types of data, more secure, and easily programmable with the transients API.
+On the other hand, transients are stored in the WordPress database, can store multiple types of data, are easily programmable, and are more secure.

-First thing you need to do is install and activate the Transients Manager.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is activate and install the plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 This page lets you perform the following bulk actions:

-- Delete all transients with an expiry date
+- Delete all transients with an expiration date.

 You’ll also see an expiration time for each transient.
 Some of them may not have an expiration time set and will be displayed as ‘Does not expire’.

-You can delete any of these transients or click on the Edit button to change their value.
+You can delete any of these transients by simply clicking the ‘Delete’ button.

 This feature comes in handy when you are testing a theme or plugin and want to check it with different transient values.

-We hope this article helped you learn how to easily manage and delete transients in WordPress.
-You may also want to see our list of most useful WordPress tips, tricks, and hacks for more neat ideas to use WordPress like a pro.
+We hope this article helped you learn how to manage and delete transients in WordPress easily.
+You may also want to see our guide on how to get a free email domain and our expert pick of must-have WordPress plugins for businesses.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.